Hong Kong flu: Vaccine

+Post-pandemic

-The H3N2 virus displaced the previously circulating H2N2 virus, which first emerged in 1957, and returned during the following 1969–70 flu season, which resulted in a second, deadlier wave of deaths in Europe, Japan, and Australia.
+The H3N2 virus ultimately displaced the previously circulating H2N2 virus, which first emerged in 1957.

-Following the season of intense activity in many countries in the Southern Hemisphere, there was relatively low incidence of flu the subsequent two global flu seasons, from October 1970 to September 1971.
+Following the recurrences of 1969–1970, there was a relatively low incidence of influenza the subsequent two global flu seasons, from October 1970 to September 1971.
 Influenza B was predominant in the north, causing extensive outbreaks in the United States, but minimal in the south.
 The Hong Kong virus, on the other hand, was responsible for some large outbreaks in the Southern Hemisphere, some most likely occurring in populations that had still not been exposed to the virus.

 It was during this period that the city of Coonoor, in India, experienced a "fairly extensive" outbreak, in July 1971.
 Samples of the virus responsible were collected but their significance was not immediately recognized.
 The virus did not immediately spread to other countries, or at least did not immediately cause outbreaks, but it was amid an epidemic in England in early 1972, fueled by more original strains, that a variant showing considerable antigenic drift was identified in one isolate tested out of over 700.
 It ultimately came to be designated A/England/42/72.
 It was soon recognized, by comparison with the strains isolated then, that this virus had been the one responsible for the epidemic in India.

 The novel variant did not immediately spread after that outbreak, and circulating strains largely continued to resemble quite closely the original Hong Kong virus through April 1972.
 In May, however, at the onset of the flu season in the Southern Hemisphere, epidemics caused by the variant struck Malaysia, Singapore, and Australia, though South Africa and South America were unaffected.
 The die seemingly cast, the novel variant went on to cause widespread outbreaks in the Northern Hemisphere, by which point US press had dubbed the bug "London flu".
 It completely replaced the previous strains still resembling the original pandemic virus.
 In places such as the US and England and Wales, the 1972–1973 flu season was the deadliest since their respective deadliest waves of the pandemic between 1968 and 1970.

 Influenza A/H3N2 remains in circulation today as a strain of seasonal flu.